OrebroUniversity/hiqp/README.md

 * Should reimplement the Kalman filter and derive it from the ROS filters base class to ease parametrization
 * line-cylinder and line-sphere alignment align(...) functions don't take the derivatives properly into account
 * check segfault.sh in /amici_launch/scripts folder
+* changed task_type to task_sign
+* changed alignVectors(...) to alignUnitVectors(...) to emphasize that this function only works on vectors with unit length whose time derivative is zero in their corresponding link frames